Using Certbot with TomatenHTTP

 certbot certonly --webroot

 and follow the interactive instructions to obtain your certificate.
-Provide/root/http/cert/certbotwebroot
+Provide/root/http/certbotwebroot

 as the servers webroot folder.